Clement Clem Johnson Jennings 1770 – 1837

 Continuing Research

-Birth and death dates for both of Clement's parents are uncertain.
-There were three different Robert Jenningses in Virginia, all in or near the same location at the same time.
+Birth and death dates for both of Clem's parents are uncertain.
+There were three different Robert Jennings's in Virginia, all in or near the same location at the same time.
 Existing genealogical profiles for these families are rife with inconsistencies and overlapping children.
 Wives and are confused.
 Improperly documented and questionable DAR and SAR genealogies have contributed to this confusion.

 We the undersigned freeholders of Wilson County after being duly sworn have proceeded to set apart to Elizabeth, widow of Clem Jennings so much of the crop and provisions on hand as will be sufficient [Illegible] to support her and her family one year from the death of the said husband, he set apart to her for said purpose the following [Illegible], 40 lbs. corn, 6 pork hogs, 1 cow & calf, 1 saw blade, 22 bushels wheat, the potatoes on hand, 10 pounds sugar, 50 pounds coffee, 5 $ worth of molasses, & [Illegible] lb.
 1 stack fodder, 1 stack millet, and 500 bundles oats, & all the cotton on hand & five head of sheep and barrel salt.